ChitambarLab/vqo-nonlocality-noisy-quantum-networks/README.md

 ArXiv: [Variational Quantum Optimization of Nonlocality in Noisy Quantum Networks](arxiv_url).

+## Project Overview

+The goal of this codebase to make our numerical methods accessible, transparent, and reproducible.
+All scripts are designed to be run on a laptop computer within a few hours.
+A few scripts run quantum circuits remotely on IBM quantum computers, which may require special access to IBM devices.

+This supplementary codebase is largely built upon two Python packages:
+* [qNetVO](https://github.com/ChitambarLab/qNetVO): the Quantum Network Variational Optimizer
+* [PennyLane](https://github.com/ChitambarLab/qNetVO): a cross-platform library for differentiable programming of quantum computers.

+This supplementary codebase is primarily written in Python.
+The two exceptions are found in the `./script/proof_numerics/` directory where a Julia script and Mathematica notebook are found.
+These scripts are not used for data collection, but to verify the correctness of results presented in the work.

 ## Project Structure

 * `./script` : This directory contains all scripts for data collection and plot creation.